Learn more below about the effects of negative thinking versus positive thinking.

 Some people prefer to focus on positive thoughts, even though they acknowledge they may have negative ones.
 They learn to notice their thoughts, and they find a way to eliminate negative thoughts.

 Are you a positive person?
 Read the following descriptions of negative thinking versus positive thinking and find out not only where you are, but also where it is possible for you to be.

 For a pessimist, there is always something to worry about, nothing is ever quite right, bad events seem to last forever, and they surely outweigh the positive ones.
 Life means fear and sadness most of the time.

 However, there is a strategy to feel better called defensive pessimism that looks like negative thinking and that is useful for some people.
 Find out more in Julie Norem's book 'The positive power of negative thinking'.

 Optimists don't dwell on worries.
 If they feel defeated, they also feel it's temporary.
 They usually also choose to accentuate the positive.

 When we allow ourselves to think negatively we damage our potential in many ways.
 The worst thing is that we may be so wrapped in negativity that we cannot even see that there are ways out.

 However, there is always a choice.
-The important point is your awareness of your own thoughts; then you can decide which type of thoughts you want to focus on.
+The key is your awareness of your own thoughts; then you can decide which type of thoughts you want to focus on.

-You may be deprived of everything else in this world, yet you can still choose your attitude towards it all.
+You may be deprived of everything else in this world, yet you can still choose your attitude towards what life throws at you.
 Help yourself to do that with this powerful daily affirmation.

 In the meantime, I'll give you the shortcut if you're still seeking happiness.

 Let me use the following story as an example:

-The type of attitude the student had seemed help shape the outcome.
+The type of attitude each of us had seemed to help shape the outcome.
 Literally it was a case of negative thinking versus positive thinking.